-Not long ago, I woke up at 3 a.m. in a panic: Should my four year old be reading by now?
+Not long ago, I woke up at 3 a.m. in a panic: Should my 4-year-old be reading by now?
 She loves it when we read to her and recognizes a few simple words, but isn’t reading on her own yet.
 Should we be teaching her to read?
 Had I “missed the memo” that explains how?

 This anxiety reared its head just when I had started to relax, thinking we had escaped the toddler years relatively unscathed.
 I can’t remember the last time my daughter had a full-blown tantrum.
 She’s finally easing out of the nails-on-chalkboard “baby voice” phase.
 And these days we can actually leave the house in under five minutes when we have to — shoes (and underwear) on, hair mostly brushed.

 In the middle of that dark night, however, I was certain my husband and I had failed at one of the crucial tests of parenting: our daughter doesn’t yet know how to read.

 The very first thing the next morning, I ordered, Teach Your Child to Read in 100 Easy Lessons and breathed a sigh of relief that I hadn’t neglected a key parenting responsibility.
 But when I received the book a few days later, I was struck by how un-easy these 100 (100!) lessons seemed.
 It now sits gathering dust on a shelf in my bedroom.

 The drumbeat to push even the youngest kids to read and attain other academic milestones has grown steadily louder over the past decade or so.
 And when you’re the parent of one of those kids, it’s hard not to pay attention.
 Who doesn’t occasionally wonder if their play-based preschool is really prepping their child for kindergarten reading?
 Who doesn’t want their own child to be as smart as a friend’s precocious three-year-old who can already read Green Eggs and Ham?
 Who doesn’t dream of their child getting a full ride to Harvard or Stanford?